alisongh/alisongh.github.io/_pages/aboutmads.md

 * NO CODING !!
 * Score: ☆
 * This is a NO CODING and the ONLY deep learning course in MADS program.
 If you want to learn how to code a deep learning project in Python, please go away and self-study.
 The quality of the video and content is too much lower than the University of Mich in-person course.
 The TOTAL length of 642 videos is only 132 minutes which is even shorter than TWO in-person deep learning courses.
 Typically, the length of ONE in-person deep learning course is about 90 minutes.
 If you want to learn real things about deep learning, please check out [EECS 498 course](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/) taught by Justin Johnson.
 He also taught Stanford University CS 231N course which is an awesome deep learning course.
 He uploads and shares all course recordings via [Google Drive](https://drive.google.com/drive/folders/1LXriM9h8WNJGErlYQXIrNNytAzVaHBjF) and you can watch them free with your UMICH account.
 AGAIN, the University of Michigan treats MADS students different from their in-person students and provides much better and higher qualified instructors, professors, and TAs to their in-person students.

+### SIADS 523 Communicating Data Science Results
+* Very light workload
+* NO CODING
+* Score: ☆
+* This is not a data science related course.
+The only valuable information provided by the instructor is the Gale Business Demographicsnow.
+This course introduces several methods and provides some templates of PowerPoint slides.
+Instead of data science communication, this is a "How to make a PowerPoint for the presentation" course.
+The only opportunity to communicate with "someone" is the **5-minute** presentation without showing off your face, which means the whole presentation only presents the slides and your voice.
+Moreover, you don't have an opportunity to speak or communicate with a real person.
+You just recorded the presentation and sent out the recording, which doesn't make any sense as a communication course.
+The only part of real communication is chatting with classmates and instructors via Slack.
+The top three communication skills are active listening, sharing feedback, and communication methods.
+None of them applied to this course.
+Since the presentation's audience is the instruction team, meaning they are knowledgeable about data science, you do not need to use different skills to adapt yourself to different circumstances.
+The result/feedback was provided two or three weeks later, so you do not get timely feedback from the audience.
+The only communication method is talking to your computer like a robot.